mkappelhof/Computing-a-Maya-date/computing-a-maya-date.md

 *Figure 6: Base dates with Calendar Round coefficients*

-The value of the previous base date for the given Long Count in figure 6 must be subtracted from the Long Count to find the differences (`D`) in the Long Count positions.
-These differences result in a starting point to exactly calculate the elapsed days in the cycle.
-The result for each Long Count coefficient must be multiplied by the matching days from figure 4 and then divided by 13 (Tzolk'in day numbers, `Rt`) and 365 (a full Haab' completion, `Rh`) to determine the resulting remainders of the two sets by the modulo operator.
+The value of the *previous* base date for the given Long Count in figure 6 must be subtracted from the  given Long Count to find the differences (`D`, elapsed days) per Ka'tun, Tun, Winal and K'in cycle.
+This results in the total amount of days that need to be added to the Calendar Round base date to find the day number.
+To do so, the result for each Long Count coefficient must be multiplied by the amount of days in the cycle and then divided by 13 to compute the amount of elapsed days per Long Count coefficient.
+Since the result of each Long Count coefficient is a multiple of a full completion, the sum of the remainders (`Rt`) of all the results are the total amount of days that need to be added to the Calendar Round base date to find the day number and can be calculated with the following formula.

 ![Tzolk'in remainders](Equations/tzolkin-remainders.svg)

+Since this outcome can be a multiple of the amount of day numbers (13), either the result of another remainder operation or the default value is the number that accompanies the day name and forms the Tzolk'in date.

+####Haab' month name & number
+Computing a full Haab' date is essentially the same, only the Haab' is a single, consecutive 365 day cycle.
+Again, the results for each Long Count coefficient must be multiplied by the amount of days in the cycle and then divided by 365 to compute the amount of elapsed days per Long Count coefficient.
+Since the result of each Long Count coefficient is a multiple of a full completion, the sum of the remainders (`Rh`) of all the results are the total amount of days in the cycle and can be calculated with the same formula.

 ![Haab remainders](Equations/haab-remainders.svg)

-From the Calendar Round of the base date in figure 6, the full Tzolk'in notation can be completed by adding the value of the `Rt` variable to the Tzolk'in base date value.
-This value is the amount of elapsed days in the Tzolk'in cycle.
-If this value is above 13, it must be divided by 13 so the remainder of this calculation will be the Tzolk'in day number.

-The Haab' can be computed by finding the base date in the Haab' cycle in figure 2 and multiply the numerical equivalent from that column by 20.
-Add the numeric Haab' equivalent from the base date to this number to find the total amount of days in the cycle.
-From the `Rh` variable it is known that the Haab' cycle has increased with another `n` amount of days so adding these values result in the total days that have passed.
-As with the Tzolk'in, if this value transcends the 365-day cycle the result must be divided by 365 so the remainder of this calculation can be used to find the Haab' date in figure 2 (Harris & Stearns, 2010).
+Second, determine where the Haab' base date falls in the cycle by multiplying the numerical equivalent of the month name by 20.
+Add the amount of the base date days to this number to find the total amount of days in the Haab' cycle.

+As with the Tzolk'in the result can transcends the day boundary of 365 in the cycle so either the result of another remainder operation or the default value is the number that can be used to find the Haab' position in Figure 2.
+Again, find the largest multiple of 20 *smaller* than the result for the numerical equivalent of the month names.
+This result in the Haab' month name.
+The remainders are the month numbers.

 ###Compute a set of Long Counts for a given Calendar Round
 Harris & Stearns (2010) created a Tun Ending table that can be used to compute a set of Long Counts for a given Calendar Round.
 The Tun Ending table, Appendix H in the book, is comprised of 13 columns with entry pairs in each cell and one additional column to the right (as illustrated in figure 7) that determine the day number on which the Tun ends.
 As mentioned in figure 3, there is a relation between the day name and month number in a Calendar Round cycle.
 This can be inferred from the rightmost column where the day number is not contained.
 Possibilities for the day number can be found in the adjoining column pairs.
 The first column is a shorthand a full Long Count (8.1.15.0.0 in the case of figure 7) and the right entry indicates the day number of the Calendar Round for the Long Count (15 in the case of figure 7).
 On the next row, the left entry displays the next Tun completion after the one in the column above (8.1.16.0.0 in the case of figure 7).